Finding a Therapist Who Can Help You Heal

 What to expect in therapy or counseling

-Every therapist is different, but there are usually some similarities to how therapy is structured.
-Normally, sessions will last about an hour, and often be about once a week, although for more intensive therapy they maybe more often.
-Therapy is normally conducted in the therapist’s office, but therapists also work in hospitals and nursing homes, and in some cases will do home visits.
+Every therapist is different, but there are usually some similarities in how therapy is structured.
+Normally, sessions will last about an hour, and take place around once a week.
+Although for more intensive therapy, they may be scheduled more often.
+Therapy is normally conducted in the therapist’s office, but therapists also work in hospitals and nursing homes, and in some cases will conduct home visits.

 Expect a good fit between you and your therapist.
-Don't settle for bad fit.
-You may need to see one or more therapists until you experience feeling understood and accepted.
+Don’t settle for bad fit.
+You may need to see one or more therapists until you feel understood and accepted.